cbondugula/MB-2-2026/PATENT-052-LCME-CURRICULUM-STANDARDS.md

 - Continuous quality improvement tracking and reporting

 This LCME Curriculum Standards Intelligence Engine revolutionizes medical education curriculum development through comprehensive AI-powered analysis, enabling evidence-based curriculum design while ensuring optimal student learning outcomes and regulatory compliance.

+CLAIMS

+What is claimed is:

+1. An artificial intelligence system for automated medical education curriculum compliance verification comprising:
+   a) a curriculum data integration platform configured to collect curriculum data from multiple medical education systems;
+   b) a competency framework analysis engine using machine learning to map and verify core competency implementation;
+   c) a curricular content intelligence system employing natural language processing to analyze curriculum content coverage;
+   d) a curriculum design optimization platform using AI algorithms to optimize learning sequences and educational effectiveness;
+   e) an assessment strategy intelligence engine configured to design and analyze assessment methods and performance metrics;
+   f) a curriculum management system using predictive analytics to enable continuous improvement and lifecycle management;
+   g) a compliance verification module configured to automatically correlate curriculum components with LCME standards;
+   h) a report generation engine configured to automatically generate curriculum compliance assessments and optimization recommendations.

+2. The system of claim 1, wherein the competency framework analysis engine further comprises:
+   a) a core competency mapper configured to track competency implementation across curriculum components;
+   b) an EPA integration analyzer configured to correlate Entrustable Professional Activities with learning objectives;
+   c) a competency milestone tracker configured to monitor progressive competency development and achievement.

+3. The system of claim 1, wherein the curricular content intelligence system further comprises:
+   a) a basic science analyzer configured to verify coverage across required medical disciplines;
+   b) a clinical content processor configured to ensure comprehensive organ system coverage;
+   c) an integration engine configured to assess connections between basic science and clinical applications.

+4. The system of claim 1, wherein the curriculum design optimization platform further comprises:
+   a) a learning sequence optimizer configured to maximize educational effectiveness and knowledge retention;
+   b) a duration analyzer configured to optimize course length and content depth;
+   c) an integration strategist configured to develop interdisciplinary learning approaches.

+5. The system of claim 1, wherein the assessment strategy intelligence engine further comprises:
+   a) an assessment method selector configured to choose optimal assessment approaches based on learning objectives;
+   b) a performance analytics module configured to analyze student outcomes and remediation needs;
+   c) a validity analyzer configured to assess assessment reliability and competency alignment.

+6. The system of claim 1, wherein the curriculum management system further comprises:
+   a) a student outcome correlator configured to analyze curriculum effectiveness and learning achievement;
+   b) a change tracker configured to monitor curriculum modifications and impact assessment;
+   c) an innovation integrator configured to adopt best practices and emerging educational technologies.

+7. The system of claim 1, wherein the compliance verification module further comprises:
+   a) a standards matcher configured to correlate curriculum elements with LCME requirements;
+   b) a gap detector configured to identify curriculum deficiencies and coverage issues;
+   c) a remediation recommender configured to generate specific curriculum improvement strategies.

+8. A method for automated LCME curriculum standards compliance verification comprising:
+   a) collecting curriculum data from multiple medical education systems;
+   b) mapping competency frameworks using machine learning algorithms;
+   c) analyzing curricular content coverage using natural language processing;
+   d) optimizing curriculum design using AI-powered educational effectiveness algorithms;
+   e) designing assessment strategies using intelligent method selection and analysis;
+   f) managing curriculum lifecycle using predictive analytics and continuous improvement;
+   g) verifying compliance with LCME standards using automated correlation algorithms;
+   h) generating curriculum reports and optimization recommendations.

+9. The method of claim 8, further comprising:
+   a) predicting student performance based on curriculum design characteristics;
+   b) providing real-time curriculum gap identification and remediation planning;
+   c) generating automated alerts for curriculum compliance deficiencies.

+10. The method of claim 8, further comprising:
+    a) benchmarking curriculum effectiveness against peer medical schools;
+    b) identifying best practices for curriculum improvement and innovation;
+    c) providing evidence-based curriculum optimization guidance.

+11. An artificial intelligence system for medical education curriculum management comprising:
+    a) machine learning models trained on LCME curriculum standards and educational best practices;
+    b) natural language processing capabilities for curriculum content analysis;
+    c) predictive analytics for curriculum effectiveness and student outcome optimization;
+    d) automated curriculum design and compliance verification functionality.

+12. The system of claim 11, wherein the machine learning models are configured to:
+    a) analyze competency framework implementation and effectiveness;
+    b) evaluate curriculum content coverage and integration quality;
+    c) assess learning sequence optimization and educational outcomes.

+13. The system of claim 11, wherein the natural language processing capabilities are configured to:
+    a) parse curriculum documents and learning objectives;
+    b) analyze assessment strategies and feedback mechanisms;
+    c) extract performance indicators from educational outcome data.

+14. The system of claim 11, wherein the predictive analytics are configured to:
+    a) forecast student competency achievement based on curriculum design;
+    b) predict assessment effectiveness and remediation needs;
+    c) model curriculum improvement outcomes and resource requirements.

+15. The system of claim 11, wherein the automated curriculum functionality is configured to:
+    a) generate comprehensive curriculum mapping and compliance documentation;
+    b) create optimization recommendations based on educational effectiveness analysis;
+    c) produce continuous improvement plans based on outcome data and best practices.

+16. A computer-implemented method for optimizing medical education curriculum effectiveness comprising:
+    a) integrating data from multiple curriculum and assessment systems;
+    b) applying artificial intelligence algorithms to analyze curriculum performance;
+    c) identifying areas for improvement using predictive educational modeling;
+    d) generating actionable recommendations for curriculum enhancement.

+17. The method of claim 16, further comprising:
+    a) monitoring curriculum changes and their impact on student outcomes;
+    b) providing continuous feedback for curriculum decision-making;
+    c) adapting recommendations based on institutional context and educational goals.

+18. A non-transitory computer-readable storage medium containing instructions that, when executed by a processor, cause the processor to:
+    a) collect and integrate curriculum data from medical education systems;
+    b) apply machine learning algorithms to analyze curriculum compliance and effectiveness;
+    c) generate automated reports and recommendations for LCME curriculum compliance;
+    d) provide real-time monitoring and alerting for curriculum deficiencies.

+19. The storage medium of claim 18, wherein the instructions further cause the processor to:
+    a) optimize curriculum design using predictive educational analytics;
+    b) benchmark curriculum performance against peer institutions and best practices;
+    c) adapt analysis criteria based on educational context and regulatory changes.

+20. The storage medium of claim 18, wherein the instructions further cause the processor to:
+    a) provide personalized curriculum recommendations based on institutional characteristics;
+    b) integrate with existing curriculum management systems for seamless data exchange;
+    c) maintain audit trails and documentation for accreditation and quality assurance purposes.